Fall/Winter Checklist - Do You & Your Pet Have Everything?

 to increase the lube of the joint.
 This process works well, but takes 30 days to get the full effect and relief.
 If your pet is already limping, start them on Doc Roy's® Tri Omega 3

 for 30 days to help the soreness.
-Keep them active with a short walk and use a jacket for your dog if you live in the colder environments.
+Keep them active with a short walk, and use a jacket for your dog if you live in the colder environments.
 Going for walks keeps them active and keeps their weight under control.
-When it's time to rest, give them someplace warm to lay down, like the Lectro-Kennel™ Heated Pad & Cover
+When it's time to rest, give them a warm place to lay down, like the Lectro-Kennel™ Heated Pad

 WINTER FOOT-PAD ISSUES

-Foot problems often happen from dogs limping, which causes them to walk on the sides of their pads.
-This causes the pads to either tear off or expose raw tissues under the pad.
+Foot problems often result from limping, which causes dogs to walk on the sides of their pads.
+This either causes the pads to tear off or exposes raw tissues under the pad.
 Both are very painful.
 We have learned from sled dogs that Doc Roy's® Aches Away

 to help with healing and Doc Roy's® Rescue Derm

-is ideal for promoting healing and eliminating the need to wrap their feet or put socks on again!
+to promote healing and eliminate the need to wrap their feet or put socks on again!

-Winter is a great time of year for a dog if you get ready for it; it is closer than you think!
+Winter is a great time of year for a dog if you are ready for it!

 If you need help, call us at 1-800-786-4751.